terryblue99/coming-soon-cli-gem/coming_soon/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/terryblue99/coming_soon.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/coming_soon.

-## License

-The gem is available as open source under the terms of the MIT License.